Our Most Frequently Asked Questions

 A plan of study is developed that includes required courses the student may not have completed.
 Education Specialist programs vary widely in content, so it is not unusual for students to need a course or two beyond those on the doctoral program plan study.

 8. How much of the course work is delivered online?

 All courses are delivered online.
 The only time you are required to be on campus is for the 2 1/2 day orientation prior to beginning the program.

 9. How technologically savvy do I need to be?

 Basic computer literacy, willingness to learn, and access to a computer and high- speed internet access is essential.

 10. How long does it take to complete the degree?

 The program has been designed for 2 years of full time study.
-Full time study is two courses per term, continuous enrollment.
+Full time study is two courses per term, continuous enrollment, beginning summer.